-Kitnarong Haolert replaced Meelarp as coach in October 2021, before the arrival of Somchai Makmool a few months later.
-The team ended just outside the playoff places in seventh place, but any joy at a good season would soon be deflated.
+Kitnarong Haolert replaced Meelarp as coach in October 2021, before being succeeded by Somchai Makmool a few months later.
+The team ended just outside the playoff places, but any joy at a good season would soon be deflated.

 My visits

-I was in Thailand for a two-week holiday to do some sightseeing, go to some football, play in a cricket tournament in Chiang Mai and do lots of socialising.
+In Thailand for a two-week holiday to do some sightseeing, go to some football, play in a cricket tournament in Chiang Mai, and I also wanted to do lots of socialising.
 After an opening evening in Bangkok, I headed to Kanchanaburi, a place I'd wanted to visit for some time.

 I took my photos and had a walk on the bridge before turning back a few hundred metres towards the Kleab Bua Stadium, which I'd spotted from the train in the Tha Makham area of the city.

-The stadium was a multi-purpose arena that had been upgraded in 2009 for the Thailand National Youth Games and had more facilities beyond the main stadium.
+The stadium was a multi-purpose arena, with a running track, that had been upgraded in 2009 for the Thailand National Youth Games and had more facilities beyond the main stadium.
 TOT SC of the Thai Premier League had used the stadium during the 2009 season before returning to Nonthaburi Province, to the north of Bangkok.

 The club name comes from the fact that Muang is the Thai name for the city centre, and Kan is short for Kanchanaburi.
 Many cities are also the name of the province in which it lies, so Muang is added in front of the city if it refers to that, rather than the whole area - if that makes sense!

 I really enjoyed Kanchanaburi and hoped to return.
-It's a chilled-out place with plenty of history.
-Ideally, I'd also catch a Mungkan home game.
+It seemed like a chilled-out place with plenty of history.

 One of the joys of moving full-time to live in Thailand in retirement was the ability to be able to head away whenever I fancied it.
 I wanted to tick off watching games at some new venues before the 2021-22 season was completed, so I studied the fixtures.